LoanDB/GothicHungarian/docs/workflow.rst

 Create results
 ~~~~~~~~~~~~~~

-Step one: Download and install this repository
+Step 1: Download and install this repository
 ==============================================

 Create and activate a virtual environment and clone this repository